kknb1982/pands-project/README.md

     dataf = pd.read_csv("https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data", names = datafields)

 ### 3.2.4 Finds the names of the iris species
 Throughout the analysis it is useful to interrogate the data and plot it for each species separately.
-Therefore, we use the `Pandas` `unique()` method on the column "species" to find out the unique values in this column [[7]](https://www.geeksforgeeks.org/get-unique-values-from-a-column-in-pandas-dataframe/).
+The `Pandas` `unique()` method on the column "species" finds the unique values in this column [[7]](https://www.geeksforgeeks.org/get-unique-values-from-a-column-in-pandas-dataframe/).

     irisspecies = dataf.Species.unique()